Swift concurrency(?)

 My Git/GitHub/GitLab notes

-Started 26Oct2017, updated 3Apr2022 This page is in group Technology (plus My XMOS pages) and is a blog note about my usage of Git in the context of the XMOS xTIMEcomposer Studio.
+Started 26Oct2017, updated 08Mayr2025.
+This page is in group Technology (plus My XMOS pages) and is a blog note about my usage of Git in the context of the XMOS xTIMEcomposer Studio.
 Yes I know that GitHub and GitLab are two different companies.
 GitHub is even owned by Microsoft.
-And that Git is a sw tracking system developed […]
+And that Git is a sw tracking system […]

 JavaScript tree becoming concurrent?